((A story about inequality, with a smile) (Ashley Walsh, of Ozark, Alabama))

 And where Ashley Walsh made her home, and where she died—1867-1929.

 Night Waters off Havana

-It was October 7, 1867, when she had paused, the captain this one early evening, the captain was somewhere, on board the ship, perhaps drinking with that negro banjo player, Wooden-leg Joe, they seemed to get along quite well, he was also a good helmsman the Captain told everyone (had she had to guess, it would be they were both at the helm, drinking rum or moonshine, hopefully, the ship would be steered by itself, to its destiny, often they’d get sidetracked because of their drunkenness and ended up in some local, they’d have to pull the map out to find out where exactly they were).
+It was October 7, 1867, when she had paused, the captain this one early evening, the captain was somewhere, on board the ship, perhaps drinking with that negro banjo player, Wooden-leg Joe, they seemed to get along quit well, he was also a good helmsman the Captain told everyone (had she had to guess, it would be they were both at the helm, drinking rum or moonshine, hopefully, the ship would be steered by itself, to its destiny, often they’d get sidetracked because of there drunkenness and end up in some local, they’d have to pull the map out find out where exactly they were).

 Anyhow, Ashley had paused, heard two drunken voices outside the cabin, she heard one of the rustic voices say, “You son of a snake, I get her first.”
-Then the other man’s voice replied, “You son of an American farmer and favored dog, I was here first.”
+Then the other man’s voce replied, “You son of an American farmer and favoured dog, I was here first.”